MicrosoftDocs/azure-devops-docs/docs/report/powerbi/add-last-refresh-time.md

 ms.date: 12/12/2022
 ---

-# Create a column in Power BI for last refresh date
+# Refresh your report and show last refresh date

 [!INCLUDE [version-gt-eq-2019](../../includes/version-gt-eq-2019.md)]

 The last refresh date, when added to a report, alerts users as to how fresh the data is in the report.
-You can add a card to a report which provides the date and time that the data for the report was last updated.
+You can add a card to a report that provides the date and time that the data for the report was last updated.
 Also, you can refresh the data models from Power BI to update all data models with the latest data.

 The method for adding a last refresh date differs depending on whether your Power BI report is based on an Analytics view, Power BI, or OData query.

+> [!NOTE]
+> Several Analytics entity types include The `AnalyticsUpdatedDate` property, such as `WorkItemRevision`, `WorkItem`, `WorkItemLink`, `TestRun`, and more.
+This property indicates the last time the individual entity references was last updated.

 [!INCLUDE [prerequisites-simple](../includes/analytics-prerequisites-simple.md)]

-## Add the last refresh date column to a report based on an Analytics views
+## Add the last refresh date based on an Analytics view

 To add a column with the last refresh date of the dataset, follow these steps.